Jess-Nguy/android-binge-list/README.md

 - CPU/ABI: `x86_64`

-My poorly instructed video of how it works and what I did for the code - https://youtu.be/kdZN74BiZVE
+My poorly constructed video of how it works and what I did for the code - https://youtu.be/kdZN74BiZVE